Westside Community Partnerships

 Scholar in Residence (SIR)

-A tenured faculty member can apply for a $10,000 grant to become a Westside SIR in their respective field as long as the investigator can demonstrate that the project is likely to catalyze and support meaningful community and academic engagement across research spectrum to improve bienestar of WCP residents.
+A faculty member can apply for a $10,000 grant to become a Westside SIR in their respective field as long as the investigator can demonstrate that the project is likely to catalyze and support meaningful community and academic engagement across the research spectrum to improve bienestar of WCP residents.
 (Bienestar, means community wellbeing and encompasses health, education, neighborhood environment and economic security.)